|

 9.1 The uses of Islamic endogenous loans

-Islamic endogenous loans take the form of state-issued, interest-free
+Islamic endogenous loans take the form of state-issued,

-loans (generally administered by the private banking system
+interest-free loans (generally administered by the private

-or cancellable.
+are cancelled or cancellable.
 The loans have four main uses:_

 Public capital investment thereby allowing hospitals, roads,

-bridges, sewage works, fire stations, schools etc. to be constructed
+bridges, sewage works, fire stations, schools etc. to be

-key point is that the cost, at the very least, is being halved.
+private sector.
+The key point is that the cost, at the very

 Private capital investment in large corporations IF such

-investment creates new owners of capital and is part of policy
+investment creates new owners of capital and is part of

-to enable all individuals, over time, on market principles,
+policy to enable all individuals, over time, on market principles,

 to become owners of substantial amounts of productive capital